ryancurrah/salttester/README.md

 Description
 -----------

-SaltStack test executor for Amazon EC2 that has multiple test runners that report results back in jUnit
+SaltStack test executor for Amazon EC2 that has multiple test runners which report test results back in jUnit

 Salt-tester test runners